nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 <img src={useBaseUrl("img/uncle_rule.png")}/>

 As illustrated above, A is the main chain.
 B3 can be the uncle of A4 (to be included in A4), since B3 is linked to A2.
-However, B4 cannot be included by A4, since the uncle’s block number must be smaller than A4, the current block on the main chain.
+However, B4 cannot be included in A4, since the uncle’s block number must be smaller than A4, the current block on the main chain.

-Similarly, B4 can be the uncle A5 (to be included by A5).
+Similarly, B4 can be the uncle of A5 (be included by A5).
 Although B4‘s parent, B3, is not on the main chain, B3 is the uncle of A4.
 For this reason, B4 is a legal uncle, and B3 cannot be included by A5.

 C2 and C3 cannot be linked to the main chain as their parent is unknown, therefore, they cannot be uncles.